Elemental-Zeal/elemental-zeal.github.io/README.md

 7. Add screenshots to that folder and make sure they are named in the format of SS01.png

 # Todo
-- Move all project types into shared data/projects folder
 - Move controls to be in a data/controls folder (?)
 - Redo motto (?)
 - Refactor